 Hunter is frustrated.
 We are, currently, at the hospital getting another round of IVIG therapy.
 It is a 7-10 hour IV push.
 If we do it too fast, he is throwing up, lethargic, arms/legs hurting, head hurting, and all sorts of fun side effects.
 When we can stretch it out, some, he has some symptoms but not all of them.
 He is usually symptomatic for about 7-10 days after treatment.
 Then we have about 10 days of little symptoms, and then it gears back up before our next treatment.
 He only has saccades (dancing eyes) when he is tired…..but within 30 minutes of starting the IV, his eyes began dancing.

 Talking to Our Doctor

 Our attending physician (pediatric neurologist), spent a lot of time with us, today and for that, I am grateful.
 He listened to my fears, we talked things through, he was as encouraging as he can be with me and he is wonderful with Hunter.
-There are only a handful of people who have Ataxia Telangiectasia Like Disorder.
-Like less than 40 people, ever have been diagnosed with this.
+This is a 1 in 5 million condition.
 Most doctors, nurses, ERs, or pediatric neurologists never see this in their lifetime.
 There is no cure because we don’t always know the reason for onset.

 God is good….even in times of trials and pain.
 He is teaching me, refining me, and He is telling me that I do not control every aspect of life.
 I cannot control Hunter’s condition, but He can because He is bigger.
-May a cure be found.
-Any questions……..please ask!
+Any questions, please ask!